 An Island Named Desire

 Tetiaroa, best known as Marlon Brando's private island, is a retreat fit for royalty.
 Once considered a playground for the wealthy, this atoll served as a summer residence for the former chiefs and kings of Tahiti.
-Currently inaccessible to the general public, a new eco-friendly, ultra-luxurious resort will soon change that.
+Currently inaccessible to the general public, a new eco-friendly, ultra-luxurious resort has changed that.

 Tetiaroa is part of the Society Islands in French Polynesia.
 This small, secluded atoll is located 30 miles (50 kilometers) north of Tahiti and considered an extension of the Arue commune.
 Fittingly, the island name is a Polynesian word meaning "stands apart" or "at a distance."
 The inner lagoon, which is only 4.5 miles (7 kilometers) wide, is completely enclosed and protected by 13 surrounding coral islets.